 San Diego Wrongful Death Attorney

-The laws related to who caused the death, who has the right to sue and what damages are available are complicated and require analysis by an experienced wrongful death attorney in San Diego.
-We have handled many of them and are happy to help.
+The laws governing wrongful death claims, liability, the right to sue, and the available damages are complex and require the expertise of an experienced wrongful death attorney in San Diego.
+We have dealt with many wrongful death cases and would be happy to help you.